Dybondzy/COVID_Data_Analysis/README.md

 A. I download summary national covid totals data from cdc [https://covidtracking.com/data/download]
-   It was data from January 2020 to July 2021
+   It was data from January 2020 to December 2020

 #### III.
 Build a simple model